Alan Jones (talkback host): Jonestown

 Jonestown: The Power and the Myth of Alan Jones (Allen & Unwin) is an unauthorised biography of Jones by Australian journalist Chris Masters.
 Masters began Jonestown in 2002 after profiling Jones for an episode of the current affairs program Four Corners.
 Originally slated for publication by ABC Enterprises, it was controversially dropped, citing fears of financial losses.

-Among other details of Jones' career, it reported on his term as Senior English Master at The King's School, Parramatta, and an incident in London in 1988 where he was arrested and charged for outraging public decency in London's public toilets, charges that were ultimately dropped.
+Among other details of Jones's career, it reported on his term as Senior English Master at The King's School, Parramatta, and an incident in London in 1988 where he was arrested and charged for outraging public decency in London's public toilets, charges that were ultimately dropped.

 The book won the Australian Book Industry Awards' Australian Biography of the Year 2007.

 Home media

 In 2015 Umbrella Entertainment issued a two-disc DVD collection of interviews by Jones with notable Australians.
 Titled Great Australians with Alan Jones, subjects are: Richard Bonynge, Raelene Boyle, Ita Buttrose, Ian Frazer, Nancye Hayes, John Howard, Sydney Kirkby, Harry Messel, Matt Mitcham, John Olsen, Ken Rosewall, John Singleton, Anthony Warlow, and Carla Zampatti.
 Michael Tear was producer; Serge Ou director; and Michael Cove was credited as writer for the series.